Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Conclusion

 \section{Conclusion}

-The \pkg{outstandR} package offers a comprehensive and flexible toolset for addressing indirect treatment comparisons, especially in the challenging context of limited individual patient data.
-Its key strengths include: \begin{itemize} \item Versatility: Support for multiple standardisation methods (MAIC, STC, G-computation, MIM) allows users to choose the most appropriate approach for their data and assumptions. \item Uncertainty quantification: The Bayesian G-computation approach provides a robust framework for propagating and quantifying uncertainty. \item Practical relevance: Directly addresses a critical need in health economics and evidence synthesis for comparing treatments when direct trial data is unavailable. \end{itemize} While powerful, \pkg{outstandR} relies on the correct specification of outcome models and the availability of sufficient aggregate-level data for reliable estimation.
-This is an active area of research.
+The \pkg{outstandR} package offers a comprehensive and flexible toolset to address indirect treatment comparisons, especially in the challenging context of limited individual patient data.
+Its key strengths include: \begin{itemize} \item Versatility: Support for multiple standardisation methods (MAIC, STC, G-computation, MIM) allows users to choose the most appropriate approach for their data and assumptions. \item Uncertainty quantification: The Bayesian G-computation approach provides a robust framework for propagating and quantifying uncertainty. \item Practical relevance: Directly addresses a critical need in health economics and evidence synthesis to compare treatments when direct trial data is unavailable. \end{itemize} While powerful, \pkg{outstandR} relies on the correct specification of outcome models and the availability of sufficient aggregate-level data for reliable estimation.
+For example, matching on higher-order moments with the MAIC approach may reduce bias by matching joint distributions, it drastically increases the parameters the optimizer must solve for - an example of the bias-variance trade-off - and commonly results in more extreme weights and a lower ESS.
+These are active areas of research.
 Future work will include expanding the range of supported outcome models and exploring more advanced covariate simulation techniques.
-The package’s modular S3 architecture was designed specifically to accommodate such extensions.

-One such approach is that of so-called {\it doubly robust} estimators \cite{campbell2025}.
-These are methods which include both regression and weighting to allow for `two chances' of obtaining a correct model.
-Also, we intend to implement specific standardization routines for {\it unanchored comparisons}.
-These are single-arm studies where a common comparator is absent.
-Finally, time-to-event (survival) data will be implemented in a future version of \pkg{outstandR}.
-This type of data is important in HTA, such as in the field of oncology.
-We will use the established \texttt{Surv} object from the \pkg{survival} package \cite{survivalpkg}.
+The package’s modular S3 architecture and explicit two-part formula design (\texttt{outcome\_model} and \texttt{balance\_model}) were designed specifically to accommodate future methodological extensions.
+One such approach is that of so-called \textit{doubly robust} estimators \citep{campbell2025}.
+These methods combine regression and weighting to allow for ``two chances of obtaining a correct model''; \pkg{outstandR}'s new formula architecture natively captures the necessary inputs for these upcoming methods.

+We also intend to implement functionality and workflows for the case when a common comparator is absent using single-arm studies called \textit{unanchored comparisons}.
+We will allow for the synthesis of multiple ALD trials into a wider network of evidence.
+Finally, while \pkg{outstandR} currently intercepts \texttt{Surv} objects with an informative error, comprehensive support for time-to-event (survival) data is officially scheduled for the upcoming release, leveraging the established \pkg{survival} package \citep{survivalpkg}.